cyberspacemysteries/cyberspacemysteries.github.io/docs/buidl-hodl/time/before-and-after/nostr/index.md

 *differentiating feature:* **music**

+### who you follow matters

-One of the best features in nostr is showing content based on who you follow and on who your follows follow (a.k.a. your network).
-It helps you see content based on your interests, and it helps fight spam.
+One of the best features in nostr is showing content based on who you follow and who your follows follow (a.k.a. your network).
+It helps focus on your interests, and it reduces spam.

 Coracle has taken a unique approach to this.
-It now has a note button that finds music on nostr from your network.
-You can listen while you look through your notes.
+It now has a button that finds music on nostr from your network.
+You can listen to that music while you look through your notes.

+Have a favorite musician on nostr?
+Let me know.

+### before (early 2023)
 [![Nostr in time: Coracle screenshot from february 2023](../../../../assets/images/nostr-in-time/nostr-in-time-coracle-2023-02-feb.png)](https://coracle.social 'coracle social website')

+### after (early 2024)
 [![Nostr in time: Coracle screenshot from january 2024](../../../../assets/images/nostr-in-time/nostr-in-time-coracle-2024-01-jan.png)](https://coracle.social 'coracle social website')